ShayestehHS/drf-to-mkdoc/docs/customizing_endpoints.md

 }
 ```

-Then load it as a regular script tag (no CSP restrictions):
+Then load it as a regular script tag (no inline-script CSP exceptions needed):

 ```html
 <script src="{% static 'js/auth-config.js' %}" defer></script>